Samuel P. Taylor State Park

 Barnabe Fire Road

-Occupying a dense band of mostly second-growth redwoods a short drive west of Marin County's suburbs, Samuel P. Taylor State Park is a popular recreation area for local residents.
-The park offers a day use (picnic) area and camping, plus the wide and level Cross Marin Trail, which makes for easy cycling under the redwoods.
-More challenging trails lead up to the grassy hilltops around the valley and offer nice views of the Marin countryside.
+Located in a redwood-filled gorge a short drive west of Marin County's suburbs, Samuel P. Taylor State Park is a popular recreation area for local residents.
+The park offers a day use (picnic) area and camping, plus the wide and level Cross Marin Trail, which makes for easy cycling under second-growth redwoods.
+More challenging trails climb the grassy hilltops around the valley and offer nice views of the Marin countryside.

-Busy Sir Francis Drake Boulevard passes through the park, and the campsites, picnic areas, and the Cross-Marin Trail all get nearly constant noise from cars roaring by on their way to Point Reyes and the West Marin towns.
+Busy Sir Francis Drake Boulevard passes through the gorge, and the campsites, picnic areas, and the Cross-Marin Trail all get nearly constant noise from cars roaring by on their way to Point Reyes and the West Marin towns.
+Even so, Samuel P. Taylor is still one of the more scenic and enjoyable parks in Marin.

 Old-growth redwood hikes